Jason-Ring/final_project/README.md

-Topic ID #21 An app to rent fitness equipment from gyms.
-The gums are closed becuase of the pandemic and people need equipmend to work out at home - win win!
+Topic ID #21 An app to view fitness equipment from gyms that are available for rent.
+The gyms are closed becuase of the pandemic and people need equipment to work out at home - win win!

-The website will allow people to rent equipment on the website.
-It will also allow the renters to have a "watch list/interested-in list".
+The MVP of the website being submitted will allow people to view available products, add them to a wishlist, and retain the items on their wishlist across multiple different log-ins.
+Future website versions could include the ability to actually rent these items.

 Netlify live site : https://distracted-bell-2398cb.netlify.app/index.html

+Nativescript of product list:

 Team Members: Jun Bok Choi, Jason Ring, Mohammed Alsamarai.